UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 The pipeline recursively scans all `.nii.gz` files and groups them by case using the filename pattern `caseid_0000.nii.gz` (CT) and `caseid_0001.nii.gz` (PET).
 This aligns with [nnUNet's](https://github.com/MIC-DKFZ/nnUNet) naming convention.

 #### Option 3: Direct NIfTI Input
-Alternatively, you can pass direct paths to CT and PET NIfTI files using the `-i_ct` and `-i_pet` flags.
-In this case, it is recommended to specify an `output_dir` as well, as the default output directory will be specific to the input file which can bloat the parent directory.
+Alternatively, you can pass direct paths to CT and PET NIfTI files using the `-i_ct` and `-i_pet` flags. *In this case, it is recommended to specify an `--output_dir` as well, as the default output directory will be specific to the input file which can bloat the parent directory*.

 All files must already be co-registered and in consistent orientation (LPS assumed).
-Additionally, all PET images already in `nii.gz` format are assumed to be SUV-converted.
+Additionally, *all PET images already in `nii.gz` format are assumed to be SUV-converted*.

 If CT and PET images differ in shape, the CT will be automatically resampled to the PET image.

 ### RTSTRUCT Support (Optional)

-If `--rtstruct_processing` is enabled and an RTSTRUCT series is present alongside the CT and PET series' within each study folder, the RTSTRUCT `.dcm` file will be converted - using Plastimatch - into individual NIfTI masks, with optional renaming applied.
+If `--rtstruct_processing` is enabled and an RTSTRUCT series is present alongside the CT and PET series' within each study folder, the RTSTRUCT `.dcm` file will be converted - using `Plastimatch` - into individual NIfTI masks, with optional renaming applied.
 Additionally, output NIfTI masks will be converted into an RTSTRUCT series and saved in a dedicated '_rtstructs' directory alongside the output directory.

 ---
 ---

 ## Inference and Output Segmentations

-An `nnUNetPredictor` is used for inference with the downloaded model weights, with the output predictions being saved to the specified (or default) `output_dir`.
+An `nnUNetPredictor` is used for inference with the downloaded model weights, with the output predictions being saved to the specified (or default) `--output_dir`.

 ---
 ---